Threats to our hedgerows

 Neglect from under management

 The last Countryside Survey in 2007 saw a 9% increase in the number of hedges that had been lost to under management over the previous decade.
 Hedgerows require management in order to stop them developing into a line of trees.
-Over half our ‘priority species’ mammals make significant use of hedgerows for food and to travel through the landscape.
-A line of trees can eventually become gappy and lose all the low shrubby cover that wildlife need for shelter, food and as corridors to travel.
-Once a hedgerow has become a line of trees, it is very difficult to return it to a hedgerow structure.
-By this point, it will have lost many of its wildlife credentials.
-It is therefore essential to prevent this structural decline.
+Over half the UK’s ‘priority species’ mammals make significant use of hedgerows for food, nesting/roosting and travelling through the landscape.
+As hedgerows grow upwards into a line of trees, the low shrubby cover that’s needed by wildlife for shelter, food and as corridors for travelling along, is gradually lost.
+A line of trees also develops gaps over time as trees are lost.
+Once a hedgerow has become a line of trees, it’s very difficult to return it to a shrubby hedgerow structure, and it will have lost many of its wildlife credentials.
+It’s therefore essential to prevent this structural decline.

 Inappropriate cutting from over management

 On the opposite end of the spectrum, over management can also threaten hedges.
-Cutting a hedge too often and at the same height, reduces the value of the hedge to wildlife, and threatens the future of the hedge structure.
-This leads to gaps forming in the hedge which impacts their value as wildlife corridors.
-Cutting every year will also significantly reduce the number of flowers and fruits for wildlife to enjoy, as many of our native berry bearing species only flower on growth that is two years or older.
+Cutting a hedge too often and at the same height, reduces the value of the hedge to wildlife and threatens the future of the hedge structure.
+Over management causes stem health to deteriorate which leads to gaps forming in the hedge.
+This impacts the hedge’s value as a wildlife corridor.
+Cutting hedges every year also significantly reduces the number of flowers and fruit available for wildlife to enjoy, as many of Britain’s native berry bearing species only flower on growth that is two years or older.

 Ploughing

-Ploughing too near a hedge not only destroys the herbaceous vegetation that usually grows at the base of the hedge, but it can damage the roots of the shrubs and hedgerow trees that make up the structure of the hedge.
-This can kill the trees and lead to the loss of parts of the hedge as the root systems are no longer able to support them.
-This is especially true in times of drought.
+Ploughing too near a hedge destroys the herbaceous vegetation that usually grows at the hedge base.
+It can also damage the roots of the shrubs and hedgerow trees that make up the hedge structure.
+If the root systems are no longer able to support them, this can sometimes kill the trees which leads to the loss of parts of the hedge.
+This is especially the case in times of drought.

 Direct removal

 Although the rates of direct removal have slowed in recent years, hedgerows can still be removed, with council permission, for agriculture or development.
-Any removal reduces how well connected the hedgerow network is.
-Birds, bats and butterflies all use hedges as foraging and commuting habitats.
+Any removal reduces how well connected the hedgerow network is for birds, bats, butterflies and other wildlife that use hedges as foraging and commuting habitats.

 Spraying